pujakhalika/pujakhalika/README.md

 ---
  ### :woman_technologist: About Me :

  - :telescope: Hi, my name is Puja Khalika Buana you can call me Puja.
-I'm Junior Developer
+I'm Junior Developer.
+My main core principle in Mobile Application with Flutter.
+And now i'm currently learning frontend development

 - :seedling: Exploring and Learn some tech